Jamesyjpark/Jamesyjpark.github.io/index.md

 ### Submitted Manuscripts

-1. Wan-Ting Hsu, **James Y. Park**, Chien-Chang Lee., "Quantifying the risk of PPI therapy for stress ulcer prophylaxis among ICU patients requiring invasive mechanical ventilation."
-JAMA: The Journal of the American Medical Association (2020)
+1. Zaamin B. Hussain, **James Y. Park**, Joseph C. Mclntyre et al., “Can GPS big data be helpful for monitoring population adherence to social distancing in the COVID-19 pandemic?”
+The Lancet (2020)
 2. Gabriel M. Lee, **James Y. Park** et al., “Use of calcium channel blockers and risk of active tuberculosis disease: a population-based analysis.”
 Journal of Hypertension (2020)
 3. **James Y. Park**, Yu-Chiang Wang, Eric Tsou et al., “Use of Opioids and Outcomes of Pneumonia: Results from the US Nationwide Inpatient Sample.”
 European Respiratory Journal (2020)